tinacms/tina.io/content/docs/forestry/migrate.md

 +    token: "<your-tina-cloud-projects-token>"
 ```

-> You should apply the token above in an environment variable, instead of hardcoding it.
+> You should apply the token above in an environment variable, instead of hard-coding it.

 ### Step 4) Configure build commands